membraneframework-labs/membrane_live/README.md

 ## Running app locally

+To run the app locally it to have certain tools installed that is:

+- Elixir
+- Docker
+- Rust

-To run the app locally you need to set environment variables.
+Also you need to set environment variables.
 File `.env.sample` contains all required environment variables with example values.

 After setting all needed environment variables, you have to start a database.
 To do this you can use this command: